 You can run the most profitable construction business in the world, but if you don’t have enough cash coming in to cover your bills, you will be forced to look for additional contractor financing (if you can get it) or declare bankruptcy.

 Get 120-day terms with financing built for commercial contractors like you.

 Cash flow is a challenge for any company, but it hits construction businesses particularly hard.
 Because the gap between providing a service and getting paid is longer than almost any other industry, construction companies rely heavily on financing and credit.

 With advance deposits largely obsolete, construction businesses typically see a large outflow of cash upfront — purchasing materials, leasing equipment, and paying back-office employees — before the shovel ever hits the dirt.
 By the time they start work on a project, the business is already in a financial hole.

 Of course, they do this with the promise of payment at a later date.
 If they fulfill the contract, get paid on time, and have accounted for all of the financial costs of carrying debt, construction companies can keep cash flow positive, turn a profit, and continue to grow.

 But that’s a capital “IF.”
 There are so many things that can go wrong along the way that can wreak havoc on cash flow and force a contractor or supplier into failure.

-In 2018, the average DSO (days sales outstanding) for construction businesses was a whopping 83 days.
+The average DSO (days sales outstanding) for construction businesses is a whopping 83 days.
 That means that accounts are marked as “receivable” for nearly three months before they are paid.
 During those three months, the business still has bills to pay.
 You can’t just put off supplier invoices, employee paychecks, rent, and other overhead costs while you wait for payment to come in.

 One of the chief reasons for slow payments in construction is the structure of the payment chain.
 Money flows in a waterfall on construction projects, starting with the property owner and trickling down each level, step by step, until it reaches the subs and suppliers at the bottom of the chain.